The New Gen Ed Lottery System, Explained

 But, as the lengthy saga of the system's development attests, HOLLIS has not come of age without difficulty.
 After falling behind other comparable research institutions--Harvard is the second-to-last Ivy League school to implement an on-line catalog--the University now has both a multimillion dollar stake in and a lengthy time commitment to insuring the new system's success.

 Yet the computer system may soon be outdated.
 "The basic technology is very good for the short term," says Priscilla Caplan, who heads the library office of systems development.
-"But nobody expects the next generation of library systems to look anything like it."
+"But nobody expects the next generation of library system to look anything like it."

 The problem, as Caplan defines it, is that the future may be as close--or as far--as the next 10 years.